sheatsley/attacks/README.md

 7. [JSMA](https://arxiv.org/pdf/1511.07528.pdf) (Jacobian Saliency Map Approach)
 8. [PGD](https://arxiv.org/pdf/1706.06083.pdf) (Projected Gradient Descent)

-I emphasize that that components defined here are based on these attacks because I have taken certain liberties in modifying the implementation of these techniques to either improve their performance or their clarity (without any cost in performance).
+Notably, we have taken certain liberties in modifying the implementation of these techniques to either improve their performance or their clarity (without any cost in performance).
 Not only are these modifications designed to help academics understand _why_ attacks perform the way that they do, but also to [serve as abstractions for effortlessly building a vast space of new attacks](https://arxiv.org/abs/2209.04521).
 At this time, the techniques based